 Final | 28% |

-Homework: Assignments will be posted to this website or to Blackboard.
+Homework: Assignments will be posted to this website.
 The due date and time will be clearly indicated.
 Each week you will be assigned a number of self-checked problems and a smaller number of graded problems.
 You may ask anyone for help with your homework, but you must write up your solutions on your own.

 Self-checked problems will not be graded and need not be turned in.
-You will be able to check your answers by looking at the answers given in the back of the book.
 It is important that you do these problems; you will learn the material much better if you practice it by doing all problems, and material covered only on self-checked problems and not on instructor-corrected problems will still appear on the midterm tests and final exam.

 Graded problems should be turned in on paper during class on the due date.
 We expect you to turn in your homework in class.